segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/transcend/index.md

 1. In Transcend, add the Segment integration from the Transcend catalog.
 2. Enter your Segment subdomain and API key in the provided input fields.
 3. Connect the integration.
-4. Configure data points if using the integration for privacy requests (e.g., erasure and tracking opt-out for Segment data are enabled by default).
+4. Configure data points if using the integration for privacy requests.
+Erasure and tracking opt-out for Segment data are enabled by default.
 5. If needed, enable the **Data Silo Discovery** plugin in the **Configuration** tab.

-## Privacy Requests
+## Privacy requests
 Transcend facilitates privacy requests using Segment's API, including erasure and tracking opt-out for Segment users.
 Note that this integration only manages requests within Segment.
 To delete data from upstream systems, you should connect those systems directly to Transcend.

-### Note on Erasure Requests
+### Erasure requests
 Transcend will:
 - Use the provided Segment `userID` to delete historical data.
 - Send a `SUPPRESS_ONLY` regulation request to Segment. *For more information about Segment's regulation requests, see the [User Deletion and Suppression](/docs/privacy/user-deletion-and-suppression/) documentation.*